-Membrane presses: The membrane press is basically a filter press but instead of having drainage grooves in the plates, the plates are fitted with an elastomer sheet (which has the drainage grooves) and which sheet can be inflated.
-By inflating the sheet at the end of the filter cycle any residual moisture will be expelled and the cake itself will be squeezed, usually resulting in better cake moisture figures.
+Membrane presses: The membrane press is a filter press but instead of having drainage grooves in the plates, the plates are fitted with an elastomer sheet which is inflated.
+By inflating the sheet at the end of Candle filters provide for thin-cake pressure filtration, cake washing, drying, reslurry and automatic discharge as well as heel filtration in an enclosed, pressure vessel.

+the filter cycle, the cake will be squeezed, for lower cake moisture.

 Nutsche filter: Circular or rectangular filters with a drainage bottom onto which a filter medium is fastened.
-If the drainage section is connected to a vacuum source the filters are often open top.
+If the drainage section is connected to a vacuum source the filters are open top.
 If they are closed at the top, they can be pressurized and thus benefit from a higher driving force.